Point Lonsdale - Queenscliff

 AreaSearch assessment of residential development activity positions Point Lonsdale - Queenscliff among the top 25% of areas assessed nationwide

-Recent construction comprises 94.0% detached houses and 6.0% townhouses or apartments, maintaining the area's low-density character and attracting space-seeking buyers.
-With around 103 people per dwelling approval, Point Lonsdale - Queenscliff exhibits growth area characteristics.
-By 2041, population forecasts indicate a gain of 1,797 residents.
-Given current construction levels, housing supply should meet demand adequately, creating favourable conditions for buyers and potentially enabling growth beyond current forecasts.
+This activity is well above the national average, reflecting strong developer confidence in the area.
+Recent construction comprises approximately 94.0% detached houses and 6.0% townhouses or apartments, preserving the area's low-density nature with an emphasis on detached housing attracting space-seeking buyers.
+With around 103 people per dwelling approval, Point Lonsdale - Queenscliff exhibits characteristics of a growth area.
+Population forecasts indicate that Point Lonsdale - Queenscliff will gain approximately 1,800 residents by the year 2041.
+Given current construction levels, housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development